-Thurber A, Wingett DG, Rasmussen JW, Layne J, Johnson L, Tenne DA, Zhang, J, Hanna CB, and Punnoose A: Improving the selective cancer killing ability of ZnO nanoparticles using FE doping, Nanotoxicology, epublished ahead of print, 2011.
+Thurber A, Wingett DG, Rasmussen JW, Layne J, Johnson L, Tenne DA, Zhang, J, Hanna CB, and Punnoose A: Improving the selective cancer killing ability of ZnO nanoparticles using Fe doping, Nanotoxicology, 6(4): 440-52, 2012.

 Wingett D, Punnoose A, Reddy KM.
 Preferential killing of cancer cells and activated human T-cells using the selective toxicity of zinc oxide nanoparticles.
 Patent Pending.
-US Patent Application No. 60/974,460, and PCT Patent Application No. PCT/US08/077252, 2008.
+Patent No.: US8,187,638, May 29, 2012.

-Mark Headley 2003-2004, Anti-inflammatory effects of a novel anthracycline drug analog, Boise State University
+Mark Headley 2004-2005, Immunomodulatory properties of a novel anthracycline drug analog, M.S. awarded 2005, Boise State University.

-Kelli Matthies 2004-20 06, Differential Regulation of Soluble and Membrane CD40L proteins in T cells, M.S. awarded 2006, Boise State University.
+Kelli Matthies 2004-2006, Differential Regulation of Soluble and Membrane CD40L proteins in T cells, M.S. awarded 2006, Boise State University.
 2006 Senior Associate Scientist at Amgen, California, United States.

 Alma Hodzic 2005-2007, Molecular mechanisms controlling T cell CD40L gene expression: implications for asthma, M.S. awarded 2007, Boise State University.
 2007 Scientist at Novartis, Switzerland.